Nainish-Rai/paper_ai/memory-bank/activeContext.md

 The project is in its initial development phase with focus on:

-1. Authentication system implementation
+1. Better Auth integration and authentication system
-2. Document management and sharing
+2. Document management with React Query
 3. BlockNote editor integration with PartyKit

 ## Recent Changes

 - Set up Prisma with Postgres
-- Implemented email-based authentication
+- Implemented Better Auth for authentication
 - Migrated from LiveBlocks to PartyKit for real-time collaboration
 - Implemented BlockNote editor with real-time sync
 - Added document sharing functionality
 - Added confirmation dialogs for destructive actions
+- Integrated React Query for data fetching

 ## Active Decisions

 1. Authentication

+   - Better Auth library for authentication system
-   - Using email-only authentication for simplicity
+   - Email-based authentication for simplicity
    - JWT-based session management
    - Server-side authentication checks